antoncom/shimport-object-blob-error-patched-for-ie/README.md

 ## Thanks

-* Rich Harris projects in general and [Shimport](https://github.com/Rich-Harris/shimport) in particulary.
+* Rich Harris projects in general and its [Shimport](https://github.com/Rich-Harris/shimport) in particulary.
 * The [sapper.svelte.dev](https://sapper.svelte.dev) project.